1wunderkind/loopgpt-backend/docs/security/DISASTER_RECOVERY_PLAN.md

 ## Executive Summary

-This Disaster Recovery (DR) Plan outlines procedures to restore LoopGPT services in the event of a disaster.
+This Disaster Recovery (DR) Plan outlines procedures to restore LooptOS services in the event of a disaster.
 The plan defines recovery objectives, procedures, and responsibilities.